evgenyneu/siba-destination-aws-s3/README.md

 # Overview

 This is a plugin for [SIBA backup and restore utility](https://github.com/evgenyneu/siba).
-It allows to use Amazon S3 as backup destination.
+It allows to use Amazon S3 backup destination.

 ## Installation